Xpra-org/xpra/docs/Usage/Xdummy.md

 ## Configuration

-By default the configuration file shipped with xpra allocates 768MB of memory, and a maximum `virtual size` of `11520 6318`.
+By default, the configuration file shipped with xpra allocates 768MB of memory, and a maximum `virtual size` of `11520 6318`.
 You may want to increase these values to use very high resolutions or many virtual monitors.